beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 - [Bioinformatics Algorithms, Part 1](https://www.coursera.org/course/bioinformatics)
 - [Learning How to Learn](https://www.coursera.org/course/learning)

-In the subsequent sections I will describe each course in more detail.
+In the subsequent sections I will describe each course and my experiences in more detail.

 ### Courses
 #### Machine Learning